-Gordon Brown lives in Scotland but splits his time between the UK and Spain.
+Gordon Brown lives in Scotland.
 He’s married with two children.

 Gordon has been writing since his teens and has five books published to date.
 A new novel, 'Falling Too’ (second in the Charlie Wiggs series), was published this year, in the US and Canada, by Down & Out books.
 In addition Gordon also has two more novels, Darkest Thoughts and Furthest Reaches (the first two in the Craig McIntyre series), both published in 2017 by Strident Publishing in the UK.